bonitasoft/bonita-doc/md/bpm-api.md

 The methods used for this resource are:

 * GET - Read a flow node or search for a flow node
-* PUT - Replay a flow node (only in Performance edition)
+* PUT - Replay a flow node (only in Entreprise and Performance editions)

 <a id="flownode-deploy"/>